vpavlenko/rawl/README.md

 Also, it feels like there was a gradual development of cool timbral hacks and compositional form.
 Games from 1986 are simpler than [games from 1993](https://vpavlenko.github.io/chiptheory/browse/Nintendo/Beauty%20and%20the%20Beast?subtune=1r).

+# Composers

+Certain composers for NES can have very recognizable style and musical toolchain.
+[List of sound drivers](https://gdri.smspower.org/wiki/index.php/Famicom/NES_Sound_Driver_List) may also help.
+This is also a good way to listen to "something similar to that cool track that I've found".

 # Setup instructions

 Try `yarn install` and `yarn start`.
 If it doesn't work, try reading https://github.com/mmontag/chip-player-js/.
 Don't compile wasm, I pre-compiled it and added it to the repo.